bernatesquirol/tfm-docs/timeseries.md

 # Time series analysis

-In this section we'll try a first approach to measure the impact of the Spanish confinement in twitter user activity.
-The data that we have consists of 17.000 timelines of Twitter users.
+In this section we will try a first approach to measure the impact of the Spanish confinement in twitter user activity.
+The data that we have consists of **17.000** timelines of Twitter users.
 We will calculate some of our measurements with the aggregated data of some users, some of them will be done with several examples and some of them will be computed with each of the timelines in the dataset.

 ##  Seasonality and trends

-We'll pick several timelines as example (700) and we will calculate the autocorrelation plot (`acf`), for every one of them and see if overall there is some seasonality.
+We will pick several timelines as example (700) and we will calculate the autocorrelation plot (`acf`), for every one of them and see if there is some seasonality overall.

 When we calculate the mean over all `acf`s, we can see spikes at each $k$ multiple of 7.
 This means a clear tendency towards a weekly frequency period.

 <figure style="text-align:center">
-    <iframe height='320' scrolling='no' src='https://bernatesquirol.github.io/tfm-plots/timeseries-mean-acf.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'>	</iframe>
+    <iframe height='320' scrolling='no' src='../tfm-plots/timeseries-mean-acf.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'>	</iframe>
     <figcaption>Fig.1 - Mean acf for 700 samples.</figcaption>
 </figure>

 ## Linear breakpoints

-As our goal is to try to measure the effect of an intervention (confinement) in the overall set of users, it'll be useful to get a more simplified version of the timeseries, one that just gets the *essential* information, as we are dealing with a lot of timeseries.
-This method here will be applied to the whole set of timeseries.
-The function `breakpoints` in `R` package `strucchange` gives us the optimal points where to break the time series so there is the least amount of breakpoints possible that describe the best the original time series.
-Although it can be done in python, there is no efficient method to get the same result, and as we are dealing with a lot of timeseries, we'll stick to `R` with the wrapper for python `rpy`.
+As our goal is to try to measure the effect of an intervention (confinement) in the overall set of users, it will be useful to get a more simplified version of the timeseries, one that just gets the *essential* information, as we are dealing with a lot of timeseries.
+To do that we will not only find the optimal breakpoints to divide the timeseries in, but also the number of breakpoints that makes the model less complex while describing the model correctly.
+The function `breakpoints` in `R` package `strucchange` gives us exactly that.
+Although it can be done in python, there is no efficient method to get the same result, and as we are dealing with a lot of timeseries, we will stick to `R` with the wrapper for python `rpy`.

-We'll go through an example of timeline to see how this function internally works.
-We'll pick one example for the sake of explainability, with the Twitter activity plotted in $\text{Fig.1}$.
+We will go through an example of timeline to see how this function works internally.
+We will pick one example for the sake of explainability, with the Twitter activity plotted in $\text{Fig.1}$.

 <figure style="text-align:center">
-    <iframe height='340' scrolling='no' src='https://bernatesquirol.github.io/tfm-plots/timeseries-example-breakpoints.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
+    <iframe height='340' scrolling='no' src='../tfm-plots/timeseries-example-breakpoints.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
     <figcaption>Fig.2 - Activity of user 1000092194961838080.</figcaption>
 </figure>